 The following cash allowance summary notes awarded contracts and tracks billing progress against a total Contract Allowance of \$325,000 The project cash allowances are drawn from the Contract Allowance as stipulated in the construction contract.

-The Sum of Approved Allowances awarded to date is \$192,810.92 against the Allowance Budget of \$325,000.
-As of Certificate of Payment 16, \$164,185.92 has been paid to the contractor.
+The Sum of Approved Allowances awarded to date on Certificate of Payment 13 is \$188,802.92 against the Allowance Budget of \$325,000.
 See summary table on next Page: